ysfchn/dymo-bluetooth/README.md

 As explained above, line always take up 4 bytes, so the image width can be found by dividing the byte count to 4.
 And since the image height doesn't vary (labels are printed horizontally in this printer, from left to right) the image height is always 32 pixels.

-Each line is directly followed by another line (if any), so there is no additional separator between lines, and it is ordered sequantally, so the first 4 bytes in the image data will be the first line that will be printed out on the label.
+Each line is directly followed by another line (if any), so there is no additional separator between lines, and it is ordered sequentially, so the first 4 bytes in the image data will be the first line that will be printed out on the label.

 ### Payloads